julien-arino/julien-arino.github.io/_posts/2019-06-16-skel-parLapply.markdown

 categories: simulation
 ---

 When working with students and postdocs, I often provide "skeletons", i.e., canonical examples of code that illustrate something that I want them to do in another context.
 Example: running some code in parallel.
-Here, I will carry out a very simple and naive sensitivity analysis of the value of the basic reproduction number {% raw %}$R_0${% endraw %} in the basic Kermack and McKendrick SIR model.
+Here, I will carry out a very simple and naive sensitivity analysis of the value of the basic reproduction number $\mathcal{R}_0$ in the basic Kermack and McKendrick SIR model.

 First, we need the function that we will evaluate for a given point in parameter space.
 Note that we pass parameters as a list rather than an ordered t-uple of parameters; this allows to not have to worry about the order in which parameters are presented.